 Application instructions.
 To apply to the Population Biology of Infectious Diseases REU Site @ UGA:

-- Complete the following form
+- Complete the following form (application no longer available)

 - Arrange to have two letters of recommendation emailed to firstname.lastname@example.org.
 The applicant’s name (your name) should be indicated in the subject line of the email.